How it works with CycleScheme

-Previously, your employer would technically own the bike, and you would be hiring it from them.
-You could do this because the Financial Conduct Authority (FCA) allowed employees to loan cycling equipment worth up to £1,000.
+Previously, your employer would technically own the bike, and you would hire it from them over the course of your Cyclescheme repayment period.
+You could do this because the Financial Conduct Authority (FCA) allowed employees to loan cycling equipment worth up to £1,000 from their employer.

-Since the rules have changed, Cyclescheme, like the GCI, now have their own FCA Authorisation.
-This means that it is Cyclescheme that you are hiring the bike off, instead of your employer (similar to the GCI).
+Since the rule change, Cyclescheme now have their own FCA Authorisation.
+This means that you now hire the bike directly from Cyclescheme, instead of your employer.

 You can read all about the changes here.